Vritra Networks is the name of my future IT Consultancy firm. It doesn’t exist currently but some day it might.

 In Hindu mythology we have the Devas and Asuras.
-If the Devas can be considered as Gods Asuras can be considered as Demons - but they are not Demons in a negative sense.
-I tend to think of Devas and Asuras as opposites in the sense you might think of Males and Females as oppsites - one is not any more superior or righteous than the other.
+If the Devas can be considered as Gods, the Asuras can be considered as Demons.
+But Asuras are not Demons in a negative sense.
+I tend to think of Devas and Asuras as opposites in the sense you might think of Males and Females or Yin and Yang as opposites - one is not any more superior or righteous than the other.
 Indra was the King of the Devas.

 I find this story fascinating.
-Moreover I also find Asuras fascinating, because all my childhood I was under the impression Asuras were Demons and it was only later when I started reading about mythology and symbolism etc. that I realized this is not the case.
+Even more so I find the Asuras fascinating.
+All my childhood I was under the impression Asuras were Demons and it was only later when I started reading about mythology and symbolism that I realized this is not the case.
 In a way Asuras are thus quite misunderstood and this appeals to me.
-They are not bad, just different.
+They are not bad, just different; though being different is usually enough to be considered bad.
 (Interestingly Hindu mythology makes this quite clear.
 Most Asuras were killed by someone like Lord Vishnu with his discus and that’s actually considered good luck because when you are killed by Lord Vishnu or the like you escape the cycle of rebirth and finally attain heaven; thus while it may appear that Asuras are bad and cause havoc they actually have a good ending).

-Oh wait, you may ask.
+Wait, you may ask.
 Isn’t the name you have chosen somewhat evil?
-I mean Vritra is an Asura and Asuras are sort of like Demons… so do you want such evil conotations associated to your company name?
+Vritra is an Asura and Asuras are sort of like Demons, so do you want such evil conotations associated to your company name?